 At some point, you may have heard that Canada is a lot like the United States, but colder and with more affordable healthcare.
 This is partially true, as many of the things that are attractive and popular about the United States exist in Canada as well.
-However, Canada is its own unique place with a unique appeal.
+However, Canada is its own unique place with climate that varies by geographical location.
 The country is massive and incredibly diverse; you’ll find big cities like Montreal and smaller Inuit communities in the Arctic Circle.
 But the country has great qualities that make it an ideal academic home for international students.

 1. Best Quality of Life in the World